Summit view the south, to Hohe Weiße (3278m) and Lodner (3228m)

-Although not the highest in the area, the Hochwilde (also known as Hohe Wilde, and in Italian as l'Altissima) is quite a popular mountain on the main ridge of the Ötztaler Alps, on the border of Austria and Italy.
+As all the mountains in the region South Tyrol/Bolzano Alto Adige, located near the boundaries between Italy and Austria, this mountain has two names: L'Altissima, the italian name, and Hochwilde, the original tyrolese place-name.
+Although not the highest in the area, the Hochwilde (also known as Hohe Wilde) is quite a popular mountain on the main ridge of the Alpi Venoste - Ötztaler Alps, on the border from Italy and Austria.
 There are several good reasons for that.

-First of all, the summit features splendid views of the surrounding Ötztal Alps, with impressive glaciers to the north and northwest, and the rough mountains of the Texel group to the south and the east.
+First of all, the summit features superb views of the surrounding Ötztal Alps, with impressive glaciers to the North and Northwest, and the rough mountains of the Texel group to the South and the East.
 And, on a clear day, you can enjoy the distant views of the Dolomites as well as the Ortler and Bernina groups.

 A few words